Skip to main content

 Trial Balance vs. Other Financial Reports

-Think of the Trial Balance as a behind-the-scenes check that helps create accurate Balance Sheets and P&L reports
+Think of the Trial Balance as a behind-the-scenes check that helps create accurate Balance Sheets and P&L reports.

-2. Account numbers: The unique identifier for each account.
+2. Account numbers: The unique identifier for each account

-5. Total: The sum of all debits and credits, which should be equal.
+5. Total: The sum of all debits and credits, which should be equal

 If the total debits don't equal the total credits, there's an error in your bookkeeping that needs to be identified and corrected.

-Generating a Trial Balance Report in Fiskl
+Generating a Trial Balance Report

-3. Customize your report using the available options:
+3. Customize the report

 • Switch between Cash and Accrual accounting methods

-• Hide empty accounts
+• Toggle Hide empty accounts to simplify the display

 • Show or hide unrealized foreign exchange gains/losses